msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_3_television-reqs.md

 non-volatile storage available for application private data (a.k.a. "/data" partition).

+If Television device implementations include a USB port that supports host mode,
+they:

+*   [[7.5](#7_5_camera).3/T-1-1] MUST include support for an external camera that connects through this USB port but is not necessarily always connected.

 If TV device implementations are 32-bit:

 *   [[7.6](#7_6_memory-and-storage).1/T-1-1] The memory available to the kernel